sharansankar/gender_recognition_svm/README.md

 ###Feature Extraction
 Given the lack of audio processing tools accessible in python, there were only a handful of features I could extract from real audio recordings.
 To determine the most appropriate features, I turned to academia.
 In a recent paper out of Columbia University (http://www.cs.columbia.edu/speech/PaperFiles/2016/levitan_prosody16.pdf), researchers were able to get significant progress in gender classification using the fundamental frequency and MFCC's.
 Luckily, the data set I had contained feature data on mean,minimum, and maximum fundamental frequency in the recordings.
 Having a possible set of features, I then tried to visualize the data as a function of these features.
 ![Features](docs/mean,min,max.png)

+Thus we can see here a clear separation from male and female data points.
+The data can easily be segmented by simply running a line through the middle and give us a pretty good accuracy.

+###Model Selection
+From the above data, it appears the best possible